 The first place to start with SIBO is to find out if you even have SIBO.
 A breath test is how SIBO is determined.
 A SIBO test measures hydrogen and methane gases produced by bacteria in the small intestine.
 Rebecca Coomes from the healthy gut has an excellent post on how to prep and test for SIBO.

 Phase 1 of the SIBO diet developed by Dr. Nirala Jacobi and is the first dietary step used to heal SIBO naturally.
 As my ultimate goal is to be able to reintroduce a wide range of plant-based fibers, I am more lenient than most practitioners.
-I use the phase 1, phase 2, and the biphasic histamine diet as guidelines.
+I use phase 1, phase 2, and the biphasic histamine diet as guidelines.

 One of the underlying causes of SIBO that no one is talking about is a sluggish gallbladder and low bile production and flow.
 I cannot stress enough how crucial it is to have optimal gallbladder health.

 Insufficient bile flow is the missing piece to the puzzle for so many people.
+Optimizing bile flow is crucial for getting rid of SIBO naturally.

 I have to thank Dr. Ben Lynch for sharing his knowledge on the connection between genetic SNPs in the PEMT gene, a sluggish gallbladder, and SIBO.
 SNPs in the PEMT gene can predispose someone to fatty liver, a sluggish gallbladder, and SIBO, especially when someone is choline-deficient.
 Vegans with SIBO need to pay attention to this!